Introduction to Deployments¶

 Express deployments work with direct requests, which are synchronous and have a maximum duration of 1 hour.
 Most deployments will fall into this category.
 They are designed for low-latency data processing.

 Batch deployments work with batch requests, which are asynchronous and have a maximum duration of 48 hours.
 They are intended for longer, time-consuming jobs like model training or optimization algorithms.
 Since they work in an asynchronous way you need two API calls for your requests, one to create the request, and one to fetch the results once it is done processing.

 You need to specify the deployment type for each deployment version.

 Creating a deployment¶

 When you create a new deployment in UbiOps, you first define the expected in- and output structure and data types.
 To learn more about options for data in-/output, see the page on data types.

 Each deployment has at least 1 or more versions.
 Therefore, when you create a new deployment, you will automatically create the first deployment version.

 The code that will run, as well as its requirements and artifacts, are uploaded to UbiOps in the form of a zipped deployment package.
 In this deployment package, you include your code but also requirement files, artifacts and other dependencies.

 UbiOps will take care of containerizing your code and installing all its dependencies.
-You can also configure the memory allocation and scaling settings when you create a version.
+You can also configure the instance type and scaling settings when you create a version.
 See advanced parameters for more information about deployment settings and options.

 Wrapping your code in a UbiOps deployment package